Data Quality

 Overview

-The most common dimensions of data quality.
+The most important attributes of data quality.

 Complete